iamgionas/iamgionas/README.md

 ### Hi there 👋

-My name is Gionas, I am 25 years old, and I am a Software Engineer currently working as a Full Stack Developer.
+My name is Gionas, I'm 25 years old, and I'm a Software Engineer currently working as a Full Stack Developer.

-I am passionate about technology 💻 and coding 👨🏼‍💻.
+I'm passionate about technology 💻 and coding 👨🏼‍💻.

 I was born, I live, and I work in 🇨🇭